hjjinx/lyrics-finder/README.md

 ## How to run?

-Clone the repository to your PC.
+1. Clone the repository to your PC.

-Run `npm install` in the root folder to install the dependencies.
+2. Run `npm install` in the root folder to install the dependencies.

-Get a CORS changer widget for your browser.
-This is required to successfully send a request to Musixmatch API.
+3. Run `npm start` to start the application.

-Enable CORS on your browser using the widget installed.
+## Where does the data come from?

-Run `npm start` to start the application.
+The application uses the free [Musixmatch API](https://developer.musixmatch.com/plans).